-The beauty of the Milky Way is also plain to see in the night skies now, and at the end of the month there will be a lunar eclipse visible 4am-4.45am on July 5th followed by an average-intensity meteor shower on July 29-30th (the Delta Aquariids event).
+The beauty of the Milky Way is also plain to see in the night skies now with the Delta Aquarids meteor shower on July 28-29th.

 Farmers’ crops are now getting ready for harvest, starting with winter Barley and Oats and then Wheat; meanwhile the widespread crop of Oil Seed Rape pods are ready to be harvested after its bright yellow flourish of flowers earlier in the season.
 Soft fruits such as Cherries are also now at their peak for picking.
 Furthermore you can enjoy beautiful crimson Poppies and other colourful arable weeds growing in arable field margins.
 Many grass fields are now being cut for hay, but those that haven’t as yet or are grazed instead can showcase a diversity of wild flowers.